Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 Updates a site's existing site entry with the given values.
 Every field can be `NULL`. `NULL` `BOOLEAN`s will be treated as `false`.
 All measurements should be given as numbers in inches.

+Updates the `user_id` and `updated at` site entry attributes to the logged in admin and time of editing respectively.

 #### Request Body

 ```json